-(3) Critical incident management responsibilities and reporting requirements: The consultant provide raining to eligible recipients and EORs regarding recognizing and reporting critical incidents.
+(3) Critical incident management responsibilities and reporting requirements: The consultant provide training to eligible recipients and EORs regarding recognizing and reporting critical incidents.
 Critical incidents include abuse, neglect, exploitation, emergency services, law enforcement involvement, environmental hazards and eligible recipient deaths.
 This eligible recipient training shall also include reporting procedures for eligible recipients, employees, eligible recipients, representatives or other designated individuals.
-The consultant provider shall report incidents of abuse, neglect and exploitation as directed by the state.
 The consultant provider shall maintain a critical incident management system to identify, report, and address critical incidents.
-The consultant provider is responsible for follow-up and assisting the individual to help ensure health and safety when a critical incident has occurred.
-Critical incident reporting requirements:

-(a) For mi via eligible recipients who have been designated with an ICF/IID level of care, critical incidents should be directed in the following manner.
+The consultant provider is responsible for follow-up and assisting the eligible recipient to help ensure health and safety when a critical incident has occurred.
+Critical incident reporting requirements for mi via eligible recipients who have been designated with an ICF/IID LOC, critical incidents should be directed in the following manner.

-(i) The DOH triages, and investigates all reports of alleged abuse, neglect, exploitation, and other incidents for mi via services provided by community-based waiver service agencies, to include expected and unexpected deaths.
+(a) DOH triages, and investigates all reports of alleged abuse, neglect, exploitation, and other incidents for mi via services provided by community-based waiver service agencies, to include expected and unexpected deaths.
 The reporting of incidents is mandated pursuant to 7.1.13 NMAC.
-Any suspected abuse, neglect, or exploitation must be reported to the children, youth and families department (CYFD)/child protective services (CPS) for eligible recipients under 18 years or to the ALTSD/adult protective services (APS) for eligible recipients 18 years or older by reporting or faxing an incident report (IR).
+Any suspected abuse, neglect, or exploitation must be reported to the children, youth and families department (CYFD)/child protective services (CPS) for eligible recipients under 18 years or to the aging and long-term services department (ALTSD)/adult protective services (APS) for eligible recipients 18 years or older by reporting or faxing an incident report (IR).
 Additionally, the IR form must be faxed to DOH within 24 hours of knowledge of an incident or the following business day when an event occurs on a weekend or holiday.
 Anyone may report an incident; however, the person with the most direct knowledge of the incident is the individual who is required to report the incident.

-(ii) When an incident is reported late, and the mi via service is provided by a communitybased waiver service agency, a letter is sent to the provider stating that an incident report was received beyond the required 24-hour timeline for reporting.
+(b) When an incident is reported late, and the mi via service is provided by a community-based waiver service agency, a letter is sent to the provider stating that an incident report was received beyond the required 24-hour timeline for reporting.
 The letter further reiterates the requirement to report incidents within 24 hours.
 The consequences of non-compliance may result in sanctions, as set forth in 7.1.13.12 NMAC.

-(iii) With respect to waiver services provided by any employee, contractor or vendor other than a community-based waiver service agency, any suspected abuse, neglect, or exploitation must be reported to the CYFD/CPS for the eligible recipient under 18 years or to the ALTSD/APS for eligible recipients age 18 years or older by reporting or faxing an incident report.
+(c) With respect to mi via services provided by any employee, contractor or vendor other than a community-based waiver service agency, any suspected abuse, neglect, or exploitation must be reported to the CYFD/CPS for the eligible recipient under 18 years or to the ALTSD/APS for eligible recipients age 18 years or older by reporting or faxing an incident report.
 See NMSA 1978, Sections 27-7-14 through 27-7-31 (Adult Protective Services Act) and in NMSA 1978, Sections 32A-4-1 through 32A-4-34 (Child Abuse and Neglect Act).